519 672 2121

 You should also adopt robust policies to ensure your customers receive the maximum privacy rights and protection.
 This could benefit you because you could advertise that you go above and beyond to protecting your customers’ right to privacy.

-For more information and tips on how to improve your privacy policies, please check out my colleague Michael Weinberger’s blog post titled Privacy policies: Why are they important.
-He discusses ways you can improve your privacy policy.
+For more information and tips on how to improve your privacy policies, please check out our blog post titled Privacy policies: Why are they important.

 Have questions about privacy policies and governance for your business?